 CBD For Stress Resilience, Neuroprotection And Mental Performance

 As I mentioned above, CBD not only interacts with the endocannabinoid system, it also is a partial agonist of the 5-HT(1A) serotonin receptor.
-It is the effects that result from this interaction that are largely what I value so greatly in CBD.
+The effects that result from this interaction are largely what I value so greatly in CBD.

 Stress Resilience - This is the biggest effect I notice with CBD supplementation - my capacity to deal with, and resistance to stress are increased significantly.
 A low level of stress can actually improve mental performance for a lot of people (myself included), but cross that magic stress threshold and it pretty quickly becomes a huge liability to mental performance and energy.